Abakan: Lithuanian and Polish exiles

 In the late 18th and during the 19th century, Lithuanian participants in the 1794, 1830–1831, and 1863 rebellions against Russian rule were exiled to Abakan.
 A group of camps was established where prisoners were forced to work in the coal mines.
 After Stalin's death, Lithuanian exiles from the nearby settlements moved in.

 Also Polish exiles were deported to Khakassia, with the some descendants still living in the region.
 In 1994, a local Polish school was founded, which was supported by the local authorities until 2014, and in 1999, a Polish-language faculty was introduced at the local Khakassian State University.

 Administrative and municipal status

 Abakan is the capital of the republic.
 Within the framework of administrative divisions, it is incorporated as the City of Abakan—an administrative unit with the status equal to that of the districts As a municipal division, the City of Abakan is incorporated as Abakan Urban Okrug.

-Economy
+Education

-The city has an industry enterprises, Katanov State University of Khakasia, and three theatres.
-Furthermore, it has a commercial center that produces footwear, foodstuffs, and metal products.
+The city has Katanov State University of Khakasia.